Weiti is an extraordinary conservation setting with access through hundreds of hectares of green spaces and native forest.

 Weiti is located in close proximity to significant reserve areas, with the Okura Bush scenic reserve and Okura Walkway directly south of the property, the Weiti Estuary situated to the north and the Long Bay Regional Park situated to the southeast.
 The Long Bay-Okura Marine Reserve, formally established in 1995 and managed by the Department of Conservation (DOC), is also situated on the Eastern sea front of the Weiti River, Weiti, Okura, and Long Bay.
 We are highly respectful of the sensitivities of these hugely important reserve areas and have installed a huge number of controls to ensure we minimize the potential of any development-related short term affects to the natural environment.

 We have committed to over 120ha of dense native planting linking and enhancing existing significant natural areas of highly valued native forest of 49ha which will provide a significant boost for native birds within the North-West Wildlink Corridor.
-We aim to plant over 2.0 million trees at Weiti including areas of re-generation of the production pine forest which was held for over 30 years in a third party cutting right (not the land owner) and recently harvested between 2011 and 2015.
+We aim to plant over 2.0 million trees at Weiti including areas of re-generation of the production pine forest which was held for over 30 years in a third party cutting right and recently harvested between 2011 and 2015.

 We are highly focused on the protection of the landscape, skyline and coast from development when viewed from Karepiro Bay, Whangaparaoa Peninsula, Long Bay Regional Park, Okura Bush, Stillwater and East Coast Road.
 The houses planned at WeitiBay are required to strictly adhere to the WeitiBay Architecture Code that is approved by Auckland Council to ensure houses blend into the natural environment and contours of the land to protect the locations’ natural features and mitigate the visual impact of housing development from the sea.
-The large proportion of housing development of Weiti is in the centre of the property, largely not visible from surrounding areas and suburbs.
+The large proportion of housing development of Weiti is in the Villages in the centre of the property, largely not visible from surrounding areas and suburbs.

 We have committed to a wide range of additional public benefits including: